chef/chef-workstation/www/content/workstation/upgrade_labs.md

   Replacing cookbook: chef-client
 ```

-`chef analyze capture` will then scan that path, looking for the cookbooks that it needs.
+`chef capture` will then scan that path, looking for the cookbooks that it needs.
 If all cookbooks are found, it will finish; but if any are missing, it will prompt individually.

 ### Locating Individual Cookbook Checkouts